12/31/23

 Supremacy in Heaven (Afnan)

-Some day a Saudi Arabian perfumer will enlighten me as to why Creed's Silver Mountain Water is a "must clone" perfume in the UAE.
+Some day an Arabian perfumer will enlighten me as to why Creed's Silver Mountain Water is a "must clone" perfume in the UAE.
 Pierre Bourdon did two amazing things when he designed SMW: he authored a "fresh" olfactory profile, the likes of which had never been done before, and he got it right the first time.
-Since 1995, countless copies and spin-offs have exited the Emirates, a phenomenon that I find fascinating.
+Since 1995, countless copies and spin-offs have exited the Emirates, a phenomenon I find fascinating.

 Afnan is a young brand, founded in 2007 by an entrepreneur named Imran Fazlani, and its street cred must be solid, as it has a Gajillion products across as many lines.
 Although it's always exciting to discover a competent Saudi perfume brand, they really are springing up like weeds, with a different "niche" line appearing virtually every month.
 If I had the bread to shop Dubai, I'd be spoiled for choice.
 So I approached Afnan fully expecting Supremacy in Heaven (2018) to blend in with Rasasi's Al Wisam Day, or Ajmal's Silver Shade, the same Mefisto-on-a-budget approach of mating a sweet pink berry note to metallic citruses and floral white musks.
 In short, a been there, done that scenario.
 But, ever the optimist, I told myself, what the heck?
 Let's try it.
 Having smelled Sillage, I figured another thirty dollar frag could possibly outdo its beleaguered template of nineties excess.

-Supremacy in Heaven is a very divergent take on the SMW theme.
-I'm struck by the high quality of materials and blending here.
-Instead of opting into synthetic "froot" sweetness, the perfumer chose realism by showcasing an intensely earthy, acidic, and slightly smoky blackcurrant note.
-It's blended with a glacé citrus accord of red grapefruit and mandarin, juicy and bright.
-The result is the relaxing effect of an "inky waterfall," as one Fragrantica reviewer put it.
-The astringency of the currant is notable, very crisp, tart, and green, and flanked well by the rounded citrus on top, and a dry sencha note below.
-Definitely the "inkiest" of the SMW clones, and also the most literal in its renderings of blackcurrant, citrus, and green tea.
-Very nice work, though marginally better on fabric than skin.
+I that it smells expensive and arguably more "niche-like" than its template.
+It's blended with a glacé accord of red grapefruit and mandarin, juicy and bright.
+The result is the effect of an "inky waterfall," as one Fragrantica reviewer put it.
+The astringency of the fragrance is notable, very crisp, tart, and green, and filled out by the rounded citrus on top, and a dry sencha note below.
+Definitely the "inkiest" SMW clone, and the most literal rendering of blackcurrant, citrus, and green tea.
+Nice work, though livelier on fabric than skin.

 10/1/23